Can an Organic Mattress Cover Prevent Bed Bugs (And How)?

 Zippered mattress protectors do a better job, but they're still not entirely bed bug proof.
 Bugs are adaptable and can often fit through the tiniest gaps, including between zipper teeth.

-Research published in the Journal of Economic Entomology shows that properly installed encasements can reduce bed bug populations by 60-80% within infested mattresses and prevent new infestations when used preventatively.
+Researchers from the Journal of Economic Entomology found that properly installed encasements can reduce bed bug populations by 60-80% within infested mattresses and prevent new infestations when used preventatively.

 The Illinois Department of Public Health specifically recommends encasements as a cost-effective alternative to discarding mattresses, noting they're more effective than pesticides for pest control.